-The datalayer is a JavaScript object that centralizes all marketing data.
-This data layer acts as a bridge between your website and your analysis tools.
+window.dataLayer = window.dataLayer || []; the GTM code in the <head>dataLayer.push() to send dynamic events (clicks, forms, basket additions) to your analytics tools.view_item, add_to_cart, purchase compatible with GA4 and Google AdsThe data layer is a JavaScript object that centralizes all marketing data.
+This data layer acts as a bridge between your website and your analytics tools.
 It transmits structured information to Google Tag Manager and other platforms.

-The advantages of datalayers are manifold:
+The advantages of the data layer are numerous:

-The JSON structure of the datalayer follows this format:
+The JSON structure of the data layer follows this format:

 dataLayer = [{